 Although, the sanitary numbers of Maharashtra are fairer when compared with other states but there is always a huge scope of improvement.
 Things would be even better if we change our focus from the Municipal corporations to Municipal councils that are the small municipalities.
 The major reason behind the lacking of the underground sewerage network and treatment facility in these areas is non-availability or non-compliance of 135 LPCD water supplies which is one of the conditions for the underground sewerage network approval.

 Ability of the software to simulate the forecasted conditions enables the designer to try the alternatives and decide the best run possible.
-We can prepare the estimates from the results of the software and those results are pragmatic.
+We can prepare the estimates from the results of the software that are pragmatic.
 As the model is based on the GIS the lengths of the conduits, depth of the structures and all other parameters can be directly exported from the model.

 Though, we have modern software, technologies and expertise in terms of manpower, we need to have a precise data collected from ground.
-Elevation data of the area of interest, details of existing drainage arrangements and input data for sanitary loadings should be collected from the ground.
-We use ETS for elevation survey; tab based mapping tools for surveys and Sewer Gems for sewer modeling.
+Elevation data in the area of interest, details of existing drainage arrangements and input data for sanitary loadings should be collected from the ground.
+We use ETS for elevation survey tab based mapping tools for surveys and Sewer Gems for sewer modeling.

 Demands are finalized as per the population projections.
 Population is projected using various statistical methods and trends as per historical data of the decadal populations.
 Demands are finalized as per population of the proposed stages and demand for floating population, Industrial, Institutional and commercial usage is worked out.
 Infiltration of 10 to 15% is considered as per ground water availability and final load of the system is calculated.
 Sewer network is designed considering various parameters and norms as per CPHEEO manual.